The world feels like it’s in chaos at the moment.

 I want you to reach out.

 If you’re lost and you’re struggling and you don’t know what to do?
 Call your family.
 Call a friend.
 Call a hotline.
 Call a counselor.
+Call a pastor.
 Call a doctor.

 Ask for help.

 I’m not trying to make it sound like this is easy, but I can say with complete certainty that your life is worth it.
-There’s no shame in getting help in whatever way works best for you – counseling or medication or holistic practices or whatever works for your body and your soul.
+There’s no shame in getting help in whatever way works best for you – with counseling or medication or prayer or holistic practices or all of the above – whatever works for your body and your soul.
 No shame in any of it.

 I don’t know if this post will do a damn thing to help anyone, but my heart was screaming at me that these words needed to be said.
 Sometimes it feels like I’m the only one on the planet who deals with debilitating anxiety and that thought somehow makes everything worse.
 So if this is you, too?
 Know that you’re not alone.
 You’ll never be alone in the fight.